17 Popular Wedding Unity Ceremony Ideas and What They Symbolize

 Unity tree planting ceremony

-This wedding ceremony ritual is easily customized to your wedding theme and personal style.
+This wedding unity ceremony idea can be easily customized for any theme and personal style.
 It has no official religious or cultural ties, but the tradition itself symbolizes you and your spouse beginning a new life together.
-Taking care of your tree (or whichever type of plant you choose) will remind you to nurture each other throughout your marriage, even when the honeymoon phase fades!
+Taking care of your sapling tree (or whichever type of plant you choose) will remind you to nurture each other throughout your marriage, even when the honeymoon phase fades!
 Like flowers, trees symbolize different things—for example, cherry trees represent good fortune—so choose a type of tree that resonates with you the most.
 During this ritual, you and your spouse will take turns adding soil and water to the seedling.